MailToolbox/mail_plugger/docs/usage_of_delivery_method.md

 MailPlugger::DeliveryMethod.new(delivery_options: { 'test_api_client' => %i[from to subject body] }, client: { 'test_api_client' => TestApiClientClass }, default_delivery_system: 'test_api_client').deliver!(message)
 ```

+Add `delivery_system` in the `Mail::Message` object (it will search this value in the given Hash).

 ```ruby
 message = Mail.new(from: 'from@example.com', to: 'to@example.com', subject: 'Test email', body: 'Test email body', delivery_system: 'test_api_client')

 MailPlugger::DeliveryMethod.new(delivery_options: { 'test_api_client' => %i[from to subject body] }, client: { 'test_api_client' => TestApiClientClass }).deliver!(message)
 ```

+If we are not adding `delivery_system` anywhere then it will use the first key of the Hash.

 ```ruby
 message = Mail.new(from: 'from@example.com', to: 'to@example.com', subject: 'Test email', body: 'Test email body')

 MailPlugger::DeliveryMethod.new(delivery_options: { 'test_api_client' => %i[from to subject body] }, client: { 'test_api_client' => TestApiClientClass }).deliver!(message)
 ```

+We can use `MailPlugger.plug_in` to add our configurations.

 ```ruby
 MailPlugger.plug_in('test_api_client') do |api|